EllieD33/beauty-haul-generator/README.md

 ```sh
 pip install -r requirements.txt
 ```
-3. Add you database password to `config.py`.
+3. Add your database password to `config.py`.
 Replace "PASSWORD" with your own DB password.
 4. Set up the database.
    - Open your MySQL database management tool.
    - Run the `create_db.sql` script to initialise the database.